sahile-jhalak/dashboards/README.md

 Vuexy-style UI layout

-This project is developed as part of a test assignment.
+This project was developed as part of a test assignment.

-Features
+🚀 Features
-UI/UX
+⭐ UI/UX

 Vuexy-inspired layout